-The good news is that one hundred and three infants were safely surrendered in Los Angeles County between 2002 and 2012; ninety-seven of these infants have been placed with families for adoption through the Department of Children and Family Services Adoptions Division and six children were reclaimed and safely returned to their mothers.
-It is hoped that as the public becomes aware of SSBL, Supervisor Knabe's goal of "no children thrown away ever" will be realized.
+The good news is that one hundred and forty-two infants were safely surrendered in Los Angeles County between 2002 and 2015; one hundred and thirty of these infants have been placed with families for adoption through the Department of Children and Family Services Adoptions Division, eleven children were reclaimed and safely returned to their mothers and, tragically, one infant died a few weeks after birth due to medical complications.
+It is hoped that as more and more of the public becomes aware of SSBL, Supervisor Knabe's goal of "no children thrown away ever" will be realized.